-A stand-alone application (GhostCrawler) has been developed to generate ghost images for all full frame NAC and WAC images that do not contain missing segments, except for images acquired for calibration purposes, identified by TARGET_TYPE = CALIBRATION in the image header..
+A stand-alone application (GhostCrawler) has been developed to generate ghost images for all NAC and WAC images under the following conditions:

+- Image is full frame - Image does not contain missing segments - Image is not acquired for calibration purposes, identified by TARGET_TYPE = CALIBRATION in the image header - Ghost kernel exists for filter combination (see Sect.
+7)

 These ghost images are stored off-line and used by OsiCalliope for the in-field stray-light removal calibration step.
 Ghost images have the same filename of the original image, but "ID" is replaced with "GS".
 The number of iteration is recorded in the image header history section: